424: Manos, the Hands of Fate

 Marilyn Quayle is the wife of politician Dan Quayle, who served as vice president of the United States from 1989-1993 under George Bush the Elder.
 She wore her hair in a distinctive, ‘60s-style flip that attracted a certain amount of derision.
 Baby Doll is a 1956 film written by Tennessee Williams, about two feuding cotton gin owners, in which one attempts to seduce the virgin teenage bride of the other.
 The title role was played by Carroll Baker.

 Listen, you guys, that’s it.
 This is not for your eyes.
-I don’t care. –What’s going on, Joel? –Shame on you, Dr. Forrester!
+I don’t care. –What is it?
+What’s going on, Joel? –Shame on you, Dr. Forrester!
 Have you no sense of decency?

 Oh, it’s the latest episode of the Taster’s Choice saga.